dougbutner/web-4/README.md

 2. **Trustless Trustfulness**: User's sensitive biological information and generated algorithmic results are destroyed (made impossible to reconstruct) at the layer of hashing, and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).

-3. **Time-psudeoanonymous**: Any outward-facing information display of sensitive information about a users usage of time tokens
+3. **Time-psudeoanonymous**: Any outward-facing display of information about a users usage of time tokens should be pseudoanonymous.
+That means that a user's identity and time unit is masked and presented as another for each application.
+For example, if.